Empire: Transition from empire

-Alternatively, an empire can integrate the ruling metropole with the ruled periphery to become state.
-Originally imperial cores, Wessex, the Capetian Île-de-France, Aragon and Castile, Sardinia, Prussia and Muscovy merged with their imperial peripheries to form the states of England, France, Spain, Italy, Germany and Russia respectively.
+Originally imperial cores, Wessex, the Capetian Île-de-France, Aragon and Castile, Sardinia, Prussia, and Muscovy merged with their imperial peripheries to form the states of England, France, Spain, Italy, Germany, and Russia respectively.
 Many "nation-states" of today, including "the most talked-about model of the nation-state" (France), were originally formed as empires.
 "The later ideology of nationalism of course disguises this unpalatable fact, just as it exhibits amnesia about many other aspects of the violent origins of nations."